kelvin0611/2Dto3D-convertor/README.md

 ### 2. Raster-to-3D Pipeline (Upload Mode)
 Converts standard 2D images (PNG/JPG) into 3D reliefs using two distinct computational approaches:

-* **Solid Pixel Relief (Voxel Approach):** * Downscales images and applies grayscale thresholding to generate a binary `pixelMap`.
+- **Solid Pixel Relief (Voxel Approach):**
+  - Downscales images and applies grayscale thresholding to generate a binary `pixelMap`.
-    * Maps each valid pixel to a physical 3D coordinate space, generating a robust, voxel-like 3D mesh.
+  - Maps each valid pixel to a physical 3D coordinate space, generating a robust, voxel-like 3D mesh.

-* **Smooth Path Relief (Vector Approach):** * Traces binary image data to extract vector paths.
+- **Smooth Path Relief (Vector Approach):**
+  - Traces binary image data to extract vector paths.
-    * Utilizes geometric nesting (point-in-polygon calculations) to detect outer boundaries and inner negative spaces (holes).
+  - Utilizes geometric nesting (point-in-polygon calculations) to detect outer boundaries and inner negative spaces (holes).
-    * Extrudes the shapes using `THREE.ExtrudeGeometry` with customized beveling for a polished aesthetic.
+  - Extrudes the shapes using `THREE.ExtrudeGeometry` with customized beveling for a polished aesthetic.

 ---

 ## 👁️ Computer Vision Backend (OpenCV Integration)
 To overcome the limitations of client-side JavaScript tracing, a robust Python/OpenCV backend was designed to handle complex morphological analysis and contour detection.

+### The CV Pipeline:
+1. **Image Pre-processing:** Uploaded images are ingested and converted to grayscale (`cv2.cvtColor`).
+2. **Binary Thresholding:** Adaptive or global thresholding (`cv2.threshold` with `cv2.THRESH_BINARY_INV`) isolates the foreground subject from the background.
+3. **Hierarchical Contour Detection:**
+   - Utilizes `cv2.findContours` with the `cv2.RETR_CCOMP` flag.
+   - This specific retrieval mode organizes contours into a two-level hierarchy: external boundaries (Shape) and internal boundaries (Holes).
+4. **Polygon Approximation:** Applies the Douglas-Peucker algorithm (`cv2.approxPolyDP`) to reduce vertex count while preserving the geometric integrity of the shape, optimizing it for 3D rendering.
+5. **Data Serialization:** Packages the external contours and their corresponding hierarchical children into a lightweight JSON structure for the front-end to extrude.

 ### The CV Pipeline:
 1.  **Image Pre-processing:** Uploaded images are ingested and converted to grayscale (`cv2.cvtColor`).